needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 ## Processor specific SIMD extensions

-Burst exposes all Intel SIMD intrinsics from SSE and up to and including AVX2, by means of the `Unity.Burst.Intrinsics.X86` family of nested classes.
-These are intended to be statically imported as they are plain functions:
+Burst exposes all Intel SIMD intrinsics from SSE and up to and including AVX2 by means of the `Unity.Burst.Intrinsics.X86` family of nested classes, and **experimental** Arm Neon intrinsics for Armv7 and Armv8 by means of the `Unity.Burst.Intrinsics.Arm.Neon` class.
+These are intended to be statically imported as they contain plain static functions:

 ```c#
 using static Unity.Burst.Intrinsics.X86;